pelagia123/todo-list-tutorial/observable-gallery/display-uploaded-photos.md

 )
 ```

-`scan` tells us: I’m gonna take every value you give me and accumulate into one, aggregate value.
+`scan` takes every value you give it and accumulates them into one aggregate value.

 Meaning… what, when, why?
 Ok.
 You see `scan` think: huge, huge snowball.
-Everytime you add little snowball to it, it gets bigger, but it’s the same, huge snowball.
+Everytime you add little snowball to it, it gets bigger, but it's the same, huge snowball.
 So `scan` takes many little snowballs as inputs and produces huge one as output.
 Our particular `scan`, instead of snow, takes lots of photos uploaded over time, and concatenates them into one, huge list of uploaded photos.
-There’s also `startWith` to make sure that our `allNewPhotos$` Observable has starting value before `scan` produces anything.
+There's also `startWith` to make sure that our `allNewPhotos$` Observable has starting value before `scan` produces anything.

-Last one thing!
-We’ve already combined existing photos with new photos.
-Then we’ve accumulated photos uploaded over time into one, huge list of all uploaded photos.
+One last thing!
+We've combined existing photos with new photos.
+We've accumulated photos uploaded over time into one, huge list of all uploaded photos.
 But we have to tell our new `photos$` Observable how to exactly combine those two.
 It goes like this:

 ```typescript
 photos$ = combineLatest(